COVID: Hospitals in Delhi continue to face oxygen shortage even after emergency supply | Health

 Indian Spinal Injuries Centre in Vasant Kunj also posted on Twitter at 4.20 pm that it was left with only one hour of oxygen and asked for help at the earliest.

-Sources said ''low-pressure oxygen'' could be the likely cause of the deaths.
+Sources said ''low pressure oxygen'' could be the likely cause for the deaths.

 A central government source said the SGRH has ''sufficient balance of oxygen and a tanker has reached the hospital, which will fill up the storage capacity''.